hmcts/cnp-module-postgres/README.md

 - `database_name` the name of the database to create within the Postgres server.
 Please note currently, hyphens are NOT allowed in the database name and will be removed automatically to ensure a successful deployment.
 - `common_tags` tags that need to be applied to every resource group, passed through by the jenkins-library
 - `subscription` the subscription this module is currently being run in
+- `postgresql_version` the postgres version.
+Currently 10 and 11.

 **If you are using the SDS platform then you will need to add Key Vault parameters as per below**
 ```terraform